vfosnar/SCEE/README.md

   * add "private" other answer to track type, way surface and way lit quests
   * add "demolished" other answer to building type quest
   * some additional building types
-  * add "zebra" answer to crossing quest
+  * crossing type quest: keep order of answers constant, add "zebra" answer
   * ask for step count only for steps shorter than 15 m
   * building type quest is split into two quests
     * one for buildings that definitely have an address